esgoty/Elessanti/README.md

 <br>

-## Protein modeling and directed evolution
+## :seedling: Protein modeling and directed evolution

 <br>

-## Non-touchable interfaces: NLP and brain-machine interfaces
+## :computer: Non-touchable interfaces: NLP and brain-machine interfaces

 ### **Bag of words and why it's still relevant**
 The thing is... machines still think in binary and you need to help them understand your corpus.
 Additionaly, as matter of fact, processing power can be a concern in some applications.
 Bigger is not always better nor possible (I'm looking at you GPT-3 :D )